pawlobanano/Analizerka/readme.md

 * insert expense
 * one place to rule them all... a clear dashboard page with some whistles here and there
-* attach photo to expence
+* attach photo to expense
 * fancy and mind-blowing charts (presenting stored data naturally)
 * more users
     * register